Sunday, June 7, 2020

 One Hundred Books on my TBR Pile

-I put this list together after having previous rather carelessly posted a shabbily curated list of 100 (actually 99) books that, it was claimed, was put together by the BBC and that of which, supposedly (no proof offered) the average person had only read 6.
+I put this list together after having previously rather carelessly posted a shabbily curated list of 100 (actually 99) books that, it was claimed, was put together by the BBC and that of which, supposedly (no proof offered) the average person had only read 6.
 The list also included a couple of strange duplicates, too many books by certain writers, and a couple of (in my opinion) egregiously bad books.
 On the other hand, most of the books on the list were actually pretty good, so it was fun discussing it.

 But then, I thought -- this might be more interesting.
 This list is one I made essentially from looking at my (literal and also figurative) To Be Read pile -- books I've known about for years, own in most cases, and think are awfully interesting.
 Some are fairly recent books (many SF) that I've been meaning to get to, others are older books, mostly in the category of "classics".
 Some people have noted that some of them seem like the lesser-known, and arguably "lesser", books of great writers.
 There are two reasons for this: some are books by writers whom I've already tried, but want to read further.
 So, I've read Henry Esmond and Vanity Fair, and I want to read more Thackeray, hence Pendennis.
 I've read Middlemarch, and want to read more Eliot, hence Daniel Deronda.
 I've read lots and lots of Byatt, but never got to Babel Tower, hence it's there.
-The other reasons is that I don't necessarily agree that all these books are "lesser" ... speaking as one who hasn't read them.
+The other reason is that I don't necessarily agree that all these books are "lesser" ... speaking as one who hasn't read them.
 Is Anna Karenina "lesser" than War and Peace?
 I don't know, but it seems pretty major to me.
 Is The Blind Assassin lesser than The Handmaid's Tale?
 I don't think so (can't say I know) ... it's just the book that hasn't become a famous miniseries.

 Anyway -- what's not on this list.
 First -- nothing I have already read.
 So don't ask me why there's no Jane Austen -- I've read her complete works.
 Same with Kingsley Amis.
 Anthony Powell.
 Robertson Davies.
 Penelope Fitzgerald.
 Flann O'Brien.
 Kipling.
 Flannery O'Connor.
 W. M. Spackman.
 Karen Joy Fowler. etc. etc. etc.